-- 1. the published proceedings have been digitized (subject to a three-year holdback) to enable universal access to the papers;
+1. the award-winning published proceedings have been digitized (subject to a three-year holdback) to enable universal, free access to the papers

-- 2. the Cherwell Studentship has been funded through 2018
+2. the OFS Rising Scholar Award (formerly Cherwell Studentship) has been funded through 2018

-- 3. the Young Chef’s Award has brought four budding chef-scholars to the Symposium;
+3. the Young Chef Grants have brought four budding chef-scholars to the Symposium

-6. a podcast: Ox Tales which captures some of the stories told at the Symposium https://www.oxfordsymposium.org.uk/podcast/
+5. a podcast has been started: Ox Tales which captures some of the stories told at the Symposium